bcgov/lucy-web/FormFrameworkREADME.md

 After installation, follow the instructions below to start local development
   1. To install all the dependencies, go to the following folder from the root directory and run either `npm install` or `npm ci`
       - `api/api_sources` - Installs the packages required by the backend node application
-      - `app/lucy` - To install the packages needed for the angular application
   2. Navigate to `api` directory and run either of the following
       - `make local-debug` - To run the application with logs
-      - `make local` - To start the application in the background and hide the logs
+      - `make run-local` - To start the application in the background and hide the logs
   3. Other handy make commands:
       - `make api` - Shell into the api container.
 Local api container is customized with all development related CLI tools.
 Using api container shell is recommended.
       - `make database` - To shell into the database container.
 As an additional step, the schema needs to be set by running the command given below before running any queries
         ```ts
         SET SCHEMA 'invasivesbc'
         ```

-Note:

-To run any command which is related to pipeline, install the dependencies from the following folders
-  - `api/.pipeline`
-  - `app/.pipeline`
-  - `.jenkins/.pipeline`

 ## Step-by-Step Guide to Create a New Form

 ### 1. Create the .yaml file for the schema